William Craig1,2

 b. circa 1702

-Joseph Hampton was born circa 1702 in Monmouth Co., New Jersey.
+Joseph Hampton was born circa 1702 in Monmouth County, New Jersey.
 He was the son of John Hampton and Jean Curtis.
-Joseph Hampton married Mary Canby in 1722 in Bucks Co., Pennsylvania.
+Joseph Hampton married Mary Canby in 1722 in Bucks County, Pennsylvania.

 Mary Canby

-Mary Canby married Joseph Hampton, son of John Hampton and Jean Curtis, in 1722 in Bucks Co., Pennsylvania.
+Mary Canby married Joseph Hampton, son of John Hampton and Jean Curtis, in 1722 in Bucks County, Pennsylvania.